Steve Armstrong: World Championship Wrestling (1990–1992)

-World Wrestling Federation (1992-1993)
+World Wrestling Federation (1992–1993)

 In 1992, Steve came to the World Wrestling Federation as "Lance Cassidy" under a babyface cowboy gimmick.
 He made his TV debut on the October 10, 1992 episode of Superstars, beating Tom Stone.
-The run proved to be short, as after only a few TV appearances and some house show victories over Skinner and Terry Taylor, he left the WWF in January 1993.
+The run proved to be short, as after only a few TV appearances and some house show victories over Skinner, Repo Man and Terry Taylor, he left the WWF in January 1993.

-Smoky Mountain Wrestling (1993-1995)
+Smoky Mountain Wrestling (1993–1995)

 In 1993, he started to work for Jim Cornette's Smoky Mountain Wrestling.
 He worked in Smoky Mountain for two years and mainly worked in tag team competition with his brother Scott.
 In his last year with Smoky he was in a feud with Buddy Landel for the SMW Heavyweight Championship.

-World Championship Wrestling (1995-2000)
+World Championship Wrestling (1995–2000)

 On April 25, 1995, Armstrong returned to work for WCW and wrestled Craig Pittman at a WCW Saturday Night episode.
 In July he began teaming with his brother Scott as The James Boys.
 At the July 10 taping of WCW Pro, WCW World Tag Team Champions Bunkhouse Buck and Dick Slater defeated the duo in the debut match.
 A month later on the August 5 edition they fell to Arn Anderson and Ric Flair.
 On August 22 they faced Men at Work but were again unsuccessful.
 Steve made his return to PPV when he appeared at World War 3 on November 26, 1995, when he competed in the three-ring battle royal.

 Although back as a performer in WCW, he was mainly used as a jobber working with his brother Scott as The Armstrongs or James Brothers on Saturday Night, WorldWide and on rare occasions on Monday Nitro.
 On the February 17 edition of WCW Saturday Night they again fell to Men at Work.
 In June 1996 they were defeated by Public Enemy, and on the July 1 edition they were defeated again by Arn Anderson and Ric Flair.
 On the July 28, 1996 edition of WCW Worldwide they fell to Lord Steven Regal and Squire Dave Taylor.
 On the August 22 taping of WCW Pro, The Armstrong Brothers would finally gain their first WCW victory when they defeated Bill Payne and Rick Thames.
 They would go on to face The Amazing French Canadians and The Faces of Fear during the remainder of 1996.